ucdavis-ice/UrbanFootprintCurriculum/editing.rst

 Assume that you've selected a set of polygons as in the image above.
 But, you want to refine your selection to include only the polygons that have 'land_use' = 'Blank Place Type'

-This can be done using the query options.

 Open the upper panel by clicking on the "Explore" button, and then select the second tab from the very top on the far left (the table icon) to view the table.
 At this point you should see something similar to the image above if you've selected some parcels from the Existing Land Use Parcels Layer.

 Then, in the where box enter "existing_land_use_parcels.land_use = 'Blank Place Type'" as shown in the picture below making sure that the "Limit Results to Selected Area" box is checked so that the selection will be made from within your existing selection. *Note:* the arrow right next to the where box will help you look up the names of the available fields and insert them into the box.